ibm-cloud-docs/BlockStorage/configure-backup-plesk.md

 # Configuring {{site.data.keyword.blockstorageshort}} for backup with Plesk
 {: #PleskBackups}

-You can use the following instructions to configure {{site.data.keyword.blockstoragefull}} for your backups in Plesk.
-The assumption is that root or sudo SSH and full admin level Plesk access are available.
+Configure {{site.data.keyword.blockstorageshort}} for Plesk backups with root or sudo SSH access and full admin-level Plesk permissions.
 {: shortdesc}

 For more information, see [Plesk's Documentation for backing up and restoration](https://docs.plesk.com/en-US/obsidian/administrator-guide/backing-up-and-restoration.59256/){: external}.